paulhibbitts/grav-skeleton-typhoon-blog-with-git-sync-site/user/README.md

 4. Go to the `Themes` panel, tap on `+Add` and install your now licensed `Typhoon` theme.

-5. Next, choose the provided `MyTyphoonTheme` inherited theme as your Active Theme.
+5. Next, return to the `Themes` panel and choose the provided `MyTyphoonTheme` inherited theme as your Active Theme.

 5. And that's it!
 You can learn more about inherited themes at https://learn.getgrav.org/17/themes/customization#theme-inheritance